huncijr/Dino-style-onekey-tut/README.md

 }
 ```

 Four conditions, one `&&`, game over.
-The Chrome dino uses the exact same math — just checking if the dino's rectangle overlaps a cactus rectangle.
+The Chrome dino uses the exact same math, just checking if the dino's rectangle overlaps a cactus rectangle.

 ![AABB collision detection](images/collision.png)